-Treadmill vs exercise bike: ergonomics
+Treadmill vs exercise bike: Ergonomics

 Despite the health benefits of cycling and running being similar, the way they are achieved is different.

-Admittedly, we tend to ‘sit down’ when riding a bike, mostly using our legs and glutes theto keep the circulation (and bike) going.
+Admittedly, we tend to ‘sit down’ when riding a bike, mainly using our legs and glutes to keep the circulation (and bike) going.
 Professional cyclists have a slim upper body as most of the muscles above the waistline are only used for stabilisation.
 Regardless, the heart still needs to work hard to keep the lower body muscles oxygenated, especially the glutes, the largest muscle in the body.

-Treadmill vs exercise bike: storage
+Treadmill vs exercise bike: Ergonomics

-Treadmill vs exercise bike: workouts
+Treadmill vs exercise bike: Workout performance

 Most of these apps are seamlessly connected to their respective brand's machines and provide real-time feedback and performance stats on the screens.
 Even if you can't afford a Peloton bike, Peloton workouts can still be viewed in the app and followed using a different exercise bike.
 The same applies to the other apps too.

-Both types of machines are great for HIIT workouts although when it comes to weight loss, running on a treadmill has shown to burn the most calories.
+Both types of machines are great for HIIT workouts, although running on a treadmill has shown to burn the most calories.
 You can still get fit at home with indoor cycling, to be fair.
-For more inspiration on treadmill workouts, have a look at an Olympic champion's guide to treadmill training during winter and these winter running tips.
+For more inspiration on treadmill workouts, look at an Olympic champion's guide to treadmill training during winter and these winter running tips.

-Treadmill vs exercise bike: price and availability
+Treadmill vs exercise bike: Price and availability

 Exercise bikes have a similar price range.
-Some disposable upright models come as cheap as £100 / $100 but these will most likely break after one use.
+Some disposable upright models come as cheap as £100 / $100, but these will most likely break after one use.
 Decent models can be bought for around £500/$500 when they are on offer, while mid-range bikes, such as the Echelon Smart Connect EX3, are around £1,000/$1,000.
-The sweet spot is around the £2,000/$2,000 mark: the Watbike Atom can be bought for a little bit less than that and it’s pretty much as good as it gets when it comes to indoor cycling.
+The sweet spot is around the £2,000/$2,000 mark: the Watbike Atom can be bought for a little bit less than that, and it’s pretty much as good as it gets when it comes to indoor cycling.